neeteshupreti/CPPLearningPlatform/README.md

     • Learning by doing through interactive coding tasks and problem-solving
     • Immediate feedback and reinforcement to support mastery
     • Motivation through storytelling, rewards, and chatbot-based guidance

-## Important Commands
-__python manage.py runserver__ : Helps run the project as website in desired browser with localhost <br>
-__python manage.py makemigrations__ : Generates migration files based on the changes made to models in models.py <br>
-__python manage.py migrate__ : Applies the changes described in these migration files to the actual database <br>